-The SMF instructs PSA UPF to perform PDU Set marking and may provide the PSA UPF the Protocol Description indicating the header, extension header (e.g. RTP/SRTP) and payload type (e.g. H.264) used by the service data flow.
+The SMF instructs PSA UPF to perform PDU Set marking and may provide the PSA UPF the Protocol Description used by the service data flow.
 The Protocol Description may be received in the PCC rule, based on information provided by the AF or by PCF local policies as described in clause 5.37.5.1.

-PSA UPF can identify the PDU Set Information using the Protocol Description and the received RTP/SRTP headers or using implementation specific means.
+PSA UPF can identify the PDU Set Information using the Protocol Description and the received transport protocol headers and payload or using implementation specific means.
 The details of the RTP/SRTP headers, header extensions and/or payloads used to identify PDU Set Information are defined in TS 26.522 [179].

 For each DL PDU received on N6 for which PDU Set based QoS handling is indicated from the SMF, the PSA UPF applies the rules for PDU Set identification and provides PDU Set Information which is available to the RAN in the GTP-U header.